 In the event of personal injury, you are entitled to damages covering pain and suffering, lost earning capacity, diminished quality of life, and medical expenses.
-Whether you win a court case or (more likely) settle out of court, the way your medical expenses are handled will have an impact on where the rewarded amount goes.
+Whether you win a court case or (more likely) settle out of court, the way your medical expenses are handled will have an impact on where the reward amount goes.

 Healthcare providers, insurers, and other parties will likely seek reimbursement for the costs they incurred treating you for your injuries.
 These claims are referred to as liens.
 Any lien made against your settlement must be paid, though their amounts may be negotiable.